-1 2 3 4 5 There are no mechanisms in place to ensure stakeholder participation in the unit's internal quality assurance system. to ensure stakeholder participation in the PDCA layers of the quality ensure stakeholder participation in the PDCA layers of all processes.
+1 2 3 4 5 There are no mechanisms in place to ensure stakeholder participation in the unit's internal quality assurance system.
+In the unit, there are plans to ensure stakeholder participation in the PDCA layers of the quality assurance, education and teaching, research and developinent, societal contribution, management system, and internationalization processes.
+There are mechanisms spread across the unit to ensure stakeholder participation in the PDCA layers of all processes.
 The functioning of stakeholder participation mechanisms is monitored, and associated improvements are implemented.
 There are no mechanisms in place to ensure stakeholder participation in the unit's internal quality assurance system.